-This year volunteers put in almost 1,500 hours – although we know there have been lots of hours we haven’t managed to track for work done outside our usual Thursday evening work nights.
+This year volunteers put in over 1,500 hours – although we know there have been lots of hours we haven’t managed to track for work done outside our usual Thursday evening work nights.

 April saw us hold a special reception to officially unveil the new McEachren Tunic exhibit case which was installed in December 2018.
 The family of the late Regimental Sergeant Major Scott Patterson, whose estate funded the majority of this project, were present to assist with the ceremony.
 Also on display were a number of interesting items that are not usually on exhibit.
 Photos from this event can be found here on our Flickr site.

 We continue to work on upgrading our exhibits.
 This year all our timeline and interpretive panels were reprinted directly on a much more durable plastic product that will better withstand the Casa Loma environment.
 It was also an opportunity to ensure consistency across all our exhibits.
 And with permission from the Fort Erie Museum we were able to use images of art works in their collection to re-design the interpretive panels for the Fenian Raids exhibit (image above.)

 We completed two more pop-up banners on the regiment’s participation in the North-West Rebellion, and started pre-production work on banners on the QOR in The South African War.